Juana de la Cruz Vázquez Gutiérrez: Mystical experience

-Vázquez' mystical life began at a very early age and was nurtured by traditional Christian practice.
+Vázquez's mystical life began at a very early age and was nurtured by traditional Christian practice.
 She had her first mystical experience at age four.
 She fell off a horse and was lying on the ground as if dead when the Virgin Mary and her Guardian Angel appeared to Juana and healed her.
 She gave herself to the popular devotion of the cross, the rosary, the Virgin Mary and guardian angels.
-She eventually developed a sacramental devotion to penance and the Eucharist.
+She would developed a sacramental devotion to penance and the Eucharist.

 During her adolescence, Vázquez practiced mortification of the flesh, fasting and prayer vigils.

-At age fifteen, guided by her Guardian Angel, Vázquez dressed as a man and ran away from home to join a Franciscan convent where she was welcomed by an image of the Virgin Mary that spoke to her as she waited to speak with the superior.
+At age fifteen, guided by her guardian angel, Vázquez dressed as a man and ran away from home to join a Franciscan convent, where she was welcomed by an image of the Virgin Mary that spoke to her as she waited to speak with the superior.

-At age 25 Vázquez became mute for six months from the feast of St. Scholastica to the feast of St. Clare.
-During this time she began to experience moments of ecstasy and rapture that led her to become a preacher.
+At age 25, Vázquez became mute for six months from the feast of St. Scholastica to the feast of St. Clare.
+During this time, she began to experience moments of ecstasy and rapture that led her to become a preacher.
 According to her biographer Sor María Evangelista, Sor Juana told her that “when the Lord made her mute, he first spoke to her in spirit and told her: ‘Keep my secret and do not speak, because I will speak instead’.
 With this, His Majesty made her understand that he himself, because of her humility, with love that he has of souls, wanted to speak to them and reveal secrets and great wonders (to them)…” (Vita y fin… c.
 VI, 1-3).

-Vázquez' silent ecstasies lasted from 1506-1508, after which she began to have auditory ecstasies and visions.
-During an ecstasy in 1507, she experienced her betrothal to Jesus with the Virgin Mary acting as Matron of honor (madrina) and giving her Son the ring for his bride.
-During another ecstasy in 1508 she received the stigmata which stayed with her from Good Friday to the Solemnity of the Ascension.
+Her silent ecstasies lasted from 1506 to 1508, and she then began to have auditory ecstasies and visions.
+During an ecstasy in 1507, she experienced her betrothal to Jesus, with the Virgin Mary acting as the matron of honour (madrina) and giving her Son the ring for his bride.
+During another ecstasy in 1508, she received the stigmata that stayed with her from Good Friday to the Solemnity of the Ascension.

-Vázquez' ecstasies and visions became the source of not only her preaching but her working of miracles and cures with the sign of the cross.
+Her ecstasies and visions became the source of her preaching but also her working of miracles and cures with the sign of the cross.
 Besides preaching and miracles, she also spoke in tongues, specifically Basque and Arabic.